nytseng/RAG-CompanyEcosystem/weaviate/README.md

 docker compose up -d
 ```

 > **Note:** Wait a few moments for the container to fully initialize and become ready after running this command.
+Also make sure the volume is properly mounted so that you can create a backup.

-## 💾 Step 2: Build the Database and Ingest Data
+## Step 2: Build the Database and Ingest Data

 This step loads the articles, splits them into chunks, calculates the `all-MiniLM-L6-v2` embeddings, creates the Weaviate collection (`NvidiaNewsArticleHF`), and uploads the vectors.